 Kansas is known as the breadbasket of the United States.
 In 2018, the SBA reported there were 251,985 small businesses operating in the state.
 Recently, Kansas has made changes to its unemployment insurance policies to promote economic development.
 Labor pay laws have been updated in recent years to guarantee even-handed and reasonable pay for all groups.
 Kansas is additionally a right-to-work state, with association participation at around 6.8 percent, well beneath the national standard.
 The Sunflower State is one of few states to restrict necessary association enrollment through the constitution as opposed to state statute.

 Major Companies Headquartered in Kansas

 Kansas recently ranked 5th in America for being Pro-Business.
-It also ranked 10th for its infrastructure, workforce, education, as well as cost of living.
+It also ranked 10th for its infrastructure, workforce, education, as well as the cost of living.
 It has various public schools and colleges, airports, and great roads.
 Kansas continuously improves its transportation.
-Eligible new employers who launch their operations after July 1, 2014 are qualified for the new unemployment insurance contribution rate of 2.7 percent.
-On the other hand, if the business moves to Kansas from another state, the business may pay the Kansas rate comparing with the business’ earned involvement from the past state rather than the standard 2.7 percent.
+Eligible new employers who launch their operations after July 1, 2014, are qualified for the new unemployment insurance contribution rate of 2.7 percent.
+On the other hand, if the business moves to Kansas from another state, the business may pay the Kansas rate compared with the business’ earned involvement from the past state rather than the standard 2.7 percent.

 There are 3 basic options: a DBA, a Corporation, or an LLC.
 Click here to learn more about business entities.

-Choosing a business name is easier said than done – many legal and business problems can arise from picking the wrong name (you can always change it later but the less times you have to do that the better).
+Choosing a business name is easier said than done – many legal and business problems can arise from picking the wrong name (you can always change it later but the fewer times you have to do that the better).
 In Step 3 we’ll show you how to search for the name in Kansas, but we highly recommend you do the following before searching Kansas state databases:

 NOTE: Familiarize yourself with the Kansas naming guidelines.
 LLC entity names need to contain the words Limited Liability Company or the abbreviation LLC, and certain words are restricted or prohibited.